 Five different types of benign, non-cancerous cysts can form in the ovaries.
 These include:

-- Follicle cysts – These functional cysts occur when a follicle in your ovaries doesn’t break open and release the egg it contains.
+- Follicle cysts – What is a follicle on the ovary exactly and how do such cysts occur?
+These functional cysts occur when a follicle in your ovaries doesn’t break open and release the egg it contains.
 The follicle grows into a small cyst.
 The follicular cyst will go away on its own within three months and doesn’t cause pain or discomfort.

 - Corpus luteum cysts – If the follicle containing your egg opens and releases the egg, the remaining material, called the corpus luteum, can still cause a cyst to form.
 If it reseals itself, it may fill with fluid.
 This type of functional cyst can go away on its own in a few weeks.
 However, sometimes they can get very large and cause pain and bleeding.